-Citrix Workspace app supports wildcard certificates; however, they must be used in accordance with your organization’s security policy.
-In practice, an alternative to wildcard certificates is a certificate containing the list of server names with the Subject Alternative Name (SAN) extension.
+Citrix Workspace app supports wildcard certificates.
+Use wildcard certificates by following your organization’s security policy.
+An alternative to wildcard certificates is a certificate with the list of server names and the Subject Alternative Name (SAN) extension.
 Private and public certificate authorities issue these certificates.

 If your certificate chain includes an intermediate certificate, the intermediate certificate must be appended to the Citrix Gateway server certificate.
 For information, see Configuring Intermediate Certificates.

 |Workspace for web||StoreFront Services site (native)||StoreFront, Citrix Virtual Apps and Desktops (native), Citrix DaaS||Citrix Gateway to Workspace for web||Citrix Gateway to StoreFront Services site (native)|

 |Two-factor authentication (domain with security token)||Yes*||Yes*|

 |User certificate||Yes (Citrix Gateway plug-in)||Yes (Citrix Gateway plug-in)|

 * With or without the Citrix Gateway plug-in installed on the device.